dominiclizarraga/dominiclizarraga.github.io/_posts/2025-01-31-rails-code-guide-through.md

 ### How ruby call up its ancestor objects {#inheritance}

 Something that was difficult to wrap my head around was why ‘valid?’ and ‘save’ point to different modules and how they get overridden?
-After some lookups I figured that this is because in 'lib/active_record/base.rb' we have the following:
+After some lookups I figured that this is because in ['lib/active_record/base.rb'](https://github.com/rails/rails/blob/main/activerecord/lib/active_record.rb){:target="_blank"} we have the following:

-Since Validations is included after Persistence, it overrides 'save', adding validation checks before calling 'super' to go back to 'Persistence#save'.

 ```ruby
 Module ActiveRecord